okesh1215/ObjectFusion-AI-Based-Image-Synthesis-from-Selective-Object-specification/README.md

 Table of Contents:

 * Installation
-Usage
-Methodology
+*Usage
+*Methodology
-Textual Data Preprocessing with SpaCy
+*Textual Data Preprocessing with SpaCy
-Object Detection using ResNet
+*Object Detection using ResNet
-Anchor Refinement
+*Anchor Refinement
-Segmentation Using DenseNet201 and DeepLab
+*Segmentation Using DenseNet201 and DeepLab
-Masking the Detected Objects
+*Masking the Detected Objects
-Combining the Segmented Objects
+*Combining the Segmented Objects
-Visualization and Evaluation
+*Visualization and Evaluation
-Evaluation Metrics
+*Evaluation Metrics
-Contributing
-License
+*Contributing

 Installation
 To get started, clone the repository and install the required dependencies: